Personality disorder: Pharmacological

-Psychiatric medications are not a primary treatment for personality disorders, and their use for this purpose lacks sufficient evidence.
-They may however be prescribed to address co-occurring symptoms, such as anxiety, depression, or impulsivity.
+Psychiatric medications are not a primary treatment for personality disorders, with no pharmaceuticals being registered for use in treatment of personality disorders, and their use for this purpose lacking sufficient evidence.
+The underlying hypothesis when attempting psychotropic pharmaceuticals in the treatment of PDs is the assumption that the features and attributes associated with the clinical expression are linked to biochemical abnormalities and thus can be regulated by psychotropic drugs.
+For most specific PDs, studies on the putative benefit of pharmaceuticals are lacking, and where studies have been done the results are at best modest.

+A pharmacological approach may be used in an attempt to reduce or eliminate specific symptoms seen in other psychiatric disorders, where there is evidence that the drug in question is efficient, such as when symptoms of anxiety, depression, or impulsivity are present.
 Common medications include antidepressants (for mood-related symptoms), anxiolytics (used cautiously for short-term anxiety), and antipsychotics (for severe cognitive distortions or paranoid ideation).
-It has been suggested that future development of pharmacological treatments should focus on the treatment of traits, such as those in the AMPD and ICD-11 classifcation.
+It has been suggested that future development of pharmacological treatments should focus on the treatment of traits, such as those in the AMPD and ICD-11 classification.

 NICE guidelines discourage the use of medication to treat ASPD and BPD, or their symptoms and related behaviors.
 The Cochrane Review for ASPD found that there was no good quality evidence for the use of medication or therapy for the treatment of ASPD.
 Both the American Psychiatric Association and Cochrane found that the evidence for medication being effective in treating BPD was weak.
-Medication has been proposed for treatment of negative symtoms similar to those in schizophrenia in the case of SzPD.
+Medication has been proposed for treatment of negative symptoms similar to those in schizophrenia in the case of SzPD.
 Risperidone and olanzapine have been proposed for STPD.

+Despite insufficient evidence for benefit of pharmaceutical treatment, patients with PDs are frequently prescribed many drugs, often over a long time, and without information about the expected or obtained benefit, or how the treatment was followed up.
+Such polypharmacy, particularly in combination with poor documentation, can put patients at risk of adverse drug events (side effects) and interactions.
 Despite the lack of evidence supporting the benefit of antipsychotics in people with personality disorders, 1 in 4 who do not have a serious mental illness are prescribed them in UK primary care.
 Many people receive these medication for over a year, contrary to NICE guidelines.
 No medication has been approved by the U.S. Food and Drug Administration for the purpose of treating personality disorders.